iluwatar/java-design-patterns/commander/README.md

 ---
-title: "Commander Pattern in Java: Distributed Transaction Coordination"
+title: "Commander Pattern in Java: Orchestrating Complex Commands with Ease"
+shortTitle: Commander
 description: "Learn about the Commander design pattern in Java, a powerful approach for managing distributed transactions across multiple services.
 Ensure data consistency and reliability in your microservices architecture with practical examples and use cases."
 category: Behavioral
 language: en